 A fever can make a child feel uncomfortable and irritable.
 There are things that you can do that may bring the temperature down and make your child feel more comfortable.

-You can give paracetamol or ibuprofen to lower a temperature.
+You can give paracetamol or ibuprofen to lower a temperature and help ease headaches, and aches and pains.
 You can buy paracetamol and ibuprofen in liquid form, or as melt-in-the-mouth tablets, for children.
-It comes in various brand names.
-The dose for each age is given with the medicine packet.
-These medicines do not treat the cause of the fever.
-They merely help to ease discomfort caused by the fever.
-They also ease headaches, and aches and pains.
-You do not need to use these medicines if your child is comfortable and does not have a fever.
+Both these medicines come in various brand names.
+The dose for each age is shown on the medicine packet.

 Give lots to drink.
 This helps to prevent a lack of fluid in the body (dehydration).
 You might find that a child is more willing to have a good drink if they are not so irritable.
 So, if they are not keen to drink, it may help to give some paracetamol first.
-Then, try the child with drinks half an hour or so later when his/her temperature is likely to have come down.
+Then, try to give the child a drink 30 minutes or so later when their temperature is likely to have come down.

-Sometimes the high temperature (fever) can cause a fit (febrile convulsion).
+Sometimes the high temperature (fever) can cause a fit (also known as a febrile convulsion or febrile seizure).
 This can be alarming but is usually not serious.
 Other reported complications are very rare.
 Full recovery is normally expected.
+People who have a weakened immune system (immunocompromised) may suffer from more serious complications such as encephalitis, myocarditis and hepatitis.

 Once a person has had this condition then they will be immune from having it again.